sheoguo/sheoguo.github.io/_pages/about.md

 Education
 ======

-Institue of Scientific and Technical Information of China <br> Research Center of Information Theory and Methodology <br> Master's degree in Competitive Intelligence <br>
+Institue of Scientific and Technical Information of China Research Center of Information Theory and Methodology
+Master's degree in Competitive Intelligence
 Sep.2021 - Jan.2024
 Henan University of Technology, College of Electrical Engineering   Bachelor's degree in Automation   Sep.2017 - Jun.2021